Cognitive Behaviour Therapy

 Cognitive Behaviour Therapy seeks to promote change by examining the connection between our thoughts, emotions and behaviours.
 Specifically, the therapy seeks to address:

 Cognitions: Our thoughts, beliefs, assumptions and attitudes shape how we experience our daily life.
 It is often not the events themselves, but the meaning we attribute to them that affects how we view ourselves and situations.
-An element of CBT involves challenging negative thoughts to correct misinterpretations that hold us back.
+An element of Cognitive Behaviour Therapy involves challenging negative thoughts to correct misinterpretations that hold us back.

 Behaviours: Maladaptive behaviours and ineffective coping strategies often contribute to distress.
 CBT focuses on skillful problem-solving to help clients respond to feelings in healthy ways.

 - Autism Assessment

 - ADHD Assessment

 - Learning Disability Assessment